System 7: System 7.1

 In August 1992, the 7.1 update was released.
-This was the first version of the system software that Apple charged money for.
+This is the first version of the system software that Apple charged money for.
 Of this change, David Pogue wrote:

 New to 7.1 is the Fonts folder.
 This replaced the often time-consuming method of dragging fonts to and from the System file, introduced in System 7.0; it also replaced the Font/DA Mover application from System 6, which could also be used with 7.0.
-System 7.1 also included a lot of internal changes to support internationalization of dates, time, and numbers.
+System 7.1 also included a lot of internal changes to support the internationalization of dates, times, and numbers.
 It was also the first version to support "Enablers", which removed the requirement to release a new version of the system software every time new hardware was released.

 A set of specialized versions of 7.1, ranging from 7.1P1 to 7.1P6 (excluding 7.1P4) were created and included with various Performa models that were already available or were released after 7.1.
 These specialized versions included At Ease, Launcher, and some other changes that were integrated into later versions of the system software.

 The first major upgrade was System 7.1.1, also known as "System 7 Pro".
 This release was a bundle of 7.1 with AppleScript tools, QuickTime and Apple Open Collaboration Environment (AOCE).
 While System 7 had some trouble running on slightly older machines due to its memory footprint, System 7 Pro barely fit into any Macintosh computers of the time.
 It was most commonly used for its minor bug fixes rather than its new functionality.

-Apple joined the AIM alliance (Apple, IBM and Motorola) shortly after the release of System 7 in 1991, and started work on PowerPC-based machines that later became the Power Macintosh family.
+Apple co-founded the AIM alliance (Apple, IBM, and Motorola) in 1992, shortly after the release of System 7 in 1991, and started developing PowerPC-based machines that later became the Power Macintosh family.
 Support for these machines resulted in System 7.1.2.

 System 7.1.2 was never offered for retail sale; it shipped with the first batches of the PowerPC Macs and a 68k version shipped with a small number of Quadra 600 series systems.
 Later shipments shipped with System 7.5 instead.

-System 7.1.2P was the same as 7.1.2, and shipped with the Performa 630, LC 630 and Quadra 630 models that were released between July and November 1994.
+System 7.1.2P was the same as 7.1.2 and shipped with the Performa 630, LC 630, and Quadra 630 models that were released between July and November 1994.

 System 7.5

-On September 12, 1994, the next major version, System 7.5, was released, which included bug fixes from previous updates and added several new features, including:
+On September 12, 1994, System 7.5 was released with bug fixes from previous updates and several new features: